Philly gunman gets 14 years in prison after U.S. Attorney Bill McSwain steps in

 PHILADELPHIA (WPVI) -- U.S. Attorney William M. McSwain has effectively superseded Philadelphia District Attorney Larry Krasner by sentencing 31-year-old Jovaun Patterson to 171 months behind bars on Thursday.

-Patterson caught on tape shooting a man with an AK-47 back in May 2018.
+Patterson was caught on tape shooting a man with an AK-47 back in May 2018.

 McSwain says if it weren't for him, Patterson might be walking free soon because of a plea deal cut by Krasner.